hexe-rs/Hexe/README.md

 ## What is Hexe?

 Hexe is an open-source chess engine written in Rust.
-It is written primarily as a library, with a executable that directly utilizes that library.
+It is written primarily as a library, with an executable that directly utilizes that library.
 This project is split into two packages (crates):

 - **[ lib + bin ]** [`hexe`]: The chess engine itself